 Courses for Credit

-Courses numbered 100 to 299 may be taken for undergraduate credit only.
-Courses numbered 300 to 499 are undergraduate credit courses that can be taken for graduate credit with additional/different requirements as specified by the faculty.
+Studio foundation courses may be taken for undergraduate credit only.
+Other for-credit courses can be taken for graduate credit with additional/different requirements as specified by the faculty.
 Courses numbered 500 or above may be taken for graduate credit only.

 High school seniors may consider taking 100-level courses for credit.
 Students under age 18 must obtain permission of the instructor.

-Students who register for a course on an audit basis are encouraged to participate in all course activities, but will not receive formal evaluation of performance.
+Students who register for a credited course as an audit (i.e., for no credit) are encouraged to participate in all course activities, but will not receive formal evaluation of performance--meaning, there is no grade.
+A no-credit registration may be changed to a for-credit registration before the second class meeting.

 Semester grades are only available through the colleges "da Vinci system."
 Login to email@example.com with your NetID.
 If you are unable to log-in please contact Tech Central at 617-879-7888 or visit the Tech Central Office on the third floor of the Tower Building.
 Questions?
 Please email firstname.lastname@example.org.